hassanMetwally/Soldiers/README.md

 - Crafted a cohesive visual style guide for the company, standardizing typography and color schemes, resulted in a 30% reduction in design revisions.

-## App view       Since Soldier's names are sensitive, I have presented them in an encrypted manner.
+## Note  =>   Since Soldier's names are sensitive, I have presented them in an encrypted manner.

 ## App view